 After you book, we will email you an extensive information document telling you everything you need to know from what camera gear to bring, currency, power plug types, etc.

 The Galapagos part of this trip is boat-based.
-It is a very seaworthy ship and it's quite roomy with many places to relax.
-Anyone who suffers from seasickness should bring appropriate medication, but don't let this deter you from the trip.
+It is a very seaworthy ship, luxurious and roomy with many places to relax.
+Anyone who suffers from seasickness might want to bring appropriate medication, but generally this is not a problem at all due to the size of the ship and location.
+Certainly don't let this deter you from the trip!

 A non-refundable, non-transferable $1,000 USD booking deposit is required.